Top 14 Venture Capital Firms for Real Estate Startups

 Image of GS Futures - Top VCs in Real Estate

-GS Futures is a corporate venture capital firm based in San Mateo, California, that makes strategic, early-stage investments.
-They focus on companies across the construction, sustainability, and energy sectors, including real estate technology.
+GS Futures is a corporate venture capital firm based in San Mateo, California, that makes strategic investments in early-stage companies.
+They focus on startups in the construction, real estate, energy, and sustainability sectors.

 • Investment stages: Seed, Early Stage Venture